Mundigak: Architecture

-Remains of a "palace" is found in one mound.
+Remains of a "palace" have been found in one mound.
 Another mound revealed a large "temple", indicating urban life.

 An extensive series of mounds marks the site of a town.
 The chronology is still uncertain, but it has tentatively been divided into seven main periods with many subdivisions.
 The main period seems to be Period IV, which saw a massive rebuilding after an earlier destruction.
 Both the "palace" and the "temple" and possibly the city walls as well date from this period.
 Another destruction layer and a marked ceramic change indicate a gap of abandonment between Periods IV and V, followed by a period of further building and construction of new monuments, including the "massive monument".
 Periods VI and VII saw only periodic occupation on a small scale.

 Mundigak and Deh Morasi provide early developments in what may be now called religious activities.
 A white-washed, pillared large building with its door way outlined with red, dating around 3,000 BC is related to religious activities.

 Early houses were constructed at Mundigak (during Period I.4) in the form of tiny oblong cells with pressed earth walls.
 In the following layer (Period I.5) larger houses with square and oblong houses with sun dried bricks were found.
 Ovens for cooking and wells for water storage were found during later phases.